Unirep/Unirep/packages/docs/docs/circuits-api/scope-nullifier-proof.md

 ## nullifier

-The nullifier for the proof, which is computed by `hash(scope, secret)` in circuit
+The nullifier for the proof, which is computed by `hash(scope, identitySecret)` in circuit

 ```ts
 this.nullifier